->''Many men came here as soldiers, many men will pass this way. Many men will count the hours as they live The Longest Day.\\

 * IronicEcho: The [[LaResistance Resistance]] code phrase, "Wounds my heart with a monotonous languor," gets repeated by Gen. Blumentritt when he realizes none of his superiors will do anything against the Allies landing at Normandy.
 He knows in that moment Germany will lose the war.

-** Two characters, Lieutenant Colonel Benjamin Vandervoort (JohnWayne) [Allies] and Major General Gunther Blumentritt (Curd Jürgens) [Germans], wonder aloud "which side God's on" to their respective subordinates.
+** Two characters, Lieutenant Colonel Benjamin Vandervoort (Creator/JohnWayne) [Allies] and Major General Gunther Blumentritt (Curd Jürgens) [Germans], wonder aloud "which side God's on" to their respective subordinates.

 ** Also the aforementioned [[spoiler:DramaticGunCock]] moment.
 A young paratrooper lands in an isolated area, and suddenly hears somebody nearby.
-He instantly (as he was instructed) unpacks his little communication tool ([[http://www.windsweptpress.com/clicker.htm a.k.a "The Cricket"]]), and gives a signal (one click-clack), and awaits two click-clacks in return, if the other person were another paratrooper.
+He instantly (as he was instructed) unpacks his little communication tool ([[http://www.windsweptpress.com/clicker.htm a.k.a.
+"The Cricket"]]), and gives a signal (one click-clack), and awaits two click-clacks in return, if the other person were another paratrooper.
 He in fact hears two click-clacks right away, and goes to greet the person in relief.
 Suddenly, [[spoiler:he is shot in the stomach.
 He manages to mutter, "Two clicks.
 I heard two clicks!" and dies.
 It turns out the mysterious person was a patrolling German.
-The two click-clacks the paratrooper heard was in fact the German instinctively loading and cocking his gun upon hearing the awkward click-clack sound.
+The two click-clacks the paratrooper heard was the German working the bolt on his rifle.
 The contraption designed to preserve the paratrooper's life instead caused his death.]]

 * ItsRainingMen: Including, unfortunately for those dropping, straight onto a heavily defended town they were supposed to land outside of, then march in to capture.
 And on a more humorous note, straight onto General von Salmuth's headquarters.